-19. Curriculum Policy
+19. Curriculum Policy (Currently under review)

-(a) Curriculum Policy: The Board of Governors has agreed on a formal statement of Curriculum Policy.
-This policy details:
+(a)Curriculum Policy: A new Curriculum Policy is currently in development.
+This policy will detail:

-- (i) The Aims and Objectives of the Curriculum
+- •The Aims and Objectives of the Curriculum

-- (ii) The Revised Curriculum
+- •The Revised Curriculum

-- (iii) Learning for Life and Work
+- •Learning for Life and Work

-- (iv) Organisation and Allocation of Time
+- Organisation and Allocation of Time

-- (v) Coherence
+- Coherence

-- (vi) Differentiation and Assessment
+- Differentiation and Assessment

-- (vii) Equal Opportunities
+- Equal Opportunities

-- (viii) Homework Policy
+- Homework Policy

-- (ix) Special Educational Needs
+- Special Educational Needs

-- (x) Religious Education
+- •Religious Education

-- (xi) Personalised Education
+- Personalised Education

-- (xii) Dashboards
+- Dashboards

-- (xiii) Self-Evaluation
+- Self-Evaluation